YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 If the size of a global exceeds one database block, YottaDB implicitly spans that global across multiple database blocks.
 In the event a global variable node spans multiple blocks, and the process is not already within a TP transaction, the YottaDB run-time system automatically and transparently performs the entire operation within an implicit TP transaction (as it does for Triggers).

 The minimum RECORD_SIZE is zero.
 A RECORD_SIZE of zero only allows a global variable node that does not have a value.
-A typical use of a global variable node with RECORD_SIZE of zero is for creating indices (where the presence of a node is all that is required).
+A typical use of a global variable node with a RECORD_SIZE of zero is for creating indices (where the presence of a node is all that is required).

 The maximum RECORD_SIZE is 1,048,576 bytes (1MiB).